MauroMK/Helpdesk-API-Test/INTRODUCTION.md

-## 🔍 Funcionalidades cobertas
+## 🔍 Covered Features

+This project includes automated tests for a Helpdesk API, covering both users and tickets functionalities.

+## Test structure

+- `cypress/e2e/users.spec.js`: tests related to user creation, update, deletion, and validation.
+- `cypress/e2e/tickets.spec.js`: tests related to ticket creation, update, deletion, and validation.
+- `cypress/support/utils.js`: reusable helper functions, such as fake data generation and request utilities.

+---

-### 🔹 Usuários
+### 🔹 Users

-- Criação de usuário com dados válidos
+- User creation with valid data
-- Validação de campos obrigatórios (`name`, `email`)
+- Validation of required fields (`name`, `email`)
-- Impedimento de criação com nome ou e-mail duplicado
-- Atualização de dados de usuário
+- Prevention of creation with duplicate name or email
+- User data update
-- Recuperação por ID
+- Retrieval by ID
-- Exclusão de usuário
+- User deletion
-- Verificação de schema e status code
+- Schema and status code validation
-- Validação de erro ao tentar atualizar usuário inexistente
+- Error validation when attempting to update a non-existent user

 ### 🔹 Tickets

-- Criação de ticket com `userId` válido
+- Ticket creation with a valid `userId`
-- Validação de campos obrigatórios (`userId`, `description`)
+- Validation of required fields (`userId`, `description`)
-- Recuperação por ID
+- Retrieval by ID
-- Atualização de status
-- Exclusão de ticket e confirmação da remoção
-- Validação de erro ao utilizar `userId` inexistente
-- Validação de erro ao tentar atualizar ticket inexistente
+- Status update
+- Ticket deletion and confirmation of removal
+- Error validation when using a non-existent `userId`
-- Validação de schema e status code
+- Schema and status code validation
+- Error validation when attempting to update a non-existent ticket

 ---

+### 🔹 Suggestions for Improvement

+- Implement field-level validation for emails (e.g., invalid formats like "abc.com")
+- Add pagination and filtering to `/users` and `/tickets` endpoints
+- Return more detailed error messages (e.g., which field is invalid)
+- Add authentication and authorization to protect endpoints